QuentynDT/Bazaries/README.md

 Step 2: The groups are reversed and rejoined.
 "CRY", "PT" becomes "YRC", "TP" and then "YRCTP".

 Step 3: Each letter is located on grid 1 and replaced by the letter occupying its corresponding position in grid 2.
 "Y" is in position (4,5) in grid 1.
 Thus it is replaced by the letter Q as it is located in position (4,5) in grid 2.
 Thus, "YRCTP" becomes "QBDPV".
+"QBDPV" is the encoded string.

+##Decoding

+Let us take the word "QBDPV" to decode.
+To decode a work, the key must be known.
+Once the key is known, both grids can be constructed.

+Step 1: The word is split into alternating groups of digits according to the key.
+Since the key is 32, "QBDPV" is split into "QBD", "PV".

+Step 2: The groups are reversed and rejoined.
+"QBD", "PV" becomes "DBQ", "VP" and then"DBQVP".

+Step 3: Each letter is located on grid 2 and replaced by the letter occupying its corresponding position in grid 1.
+"D" is in position (3,1) in grid 2.
+Thus it is replaced by the letter C as it is located in position (3,1) in grid 1.
+Thus, "DBQVP" becomes "CRYPT".
+"CRYPT" is the decoded string.